ynput/ayon-documentation/website/docs/addon_unreal_artist.md

 ![Unreal AYON Tools Load](assets/unreal_ayon_menu_load.png)

 The UAssets will be loaded in the `/Content/AYON/Assets` folder, and they will be automatically added to the `AyonAssetContainer` asset that is created in the same folder.
 The Container will only contain the metadata of the asset, and it will not be used in the scene.
+The UAssets is named accordingly to their allocated folder name and unique version number(i.e. `testUAsset_01`)

 ### Updating